easolhq/easolhq.github.io/docs/reference/objects/product/deposit.md

 boolean
 {: .label .fs-1 }

-Returns `true` if this variant or extra can be paid with a deposit.
+Returns `true` if this variant, extra or package can be paid with a deposit.

 ## `deposit.rate`
 {: .d-inline-block }